DigitalNoteXDN/DigitalNote-2/README.md

 submit new unit tests for old code.
 Unit tests can be compiled and run (assuming they weren't disabled in configure) with: `make check`

-There are also [regression and integration tests](/qa) of the RPC interface, written in Python, that are run automatically on the build server.

 ### Manual Quality Assurance (QA) Testing